syncfusion-content/winui-docs/winui/Rating/Clear-rating.md

 ---
 layout: post
-title: ClearEnabled in WinUI Rating control | Syncfusion
+title: Clear rating value in WinUI Rating control | Syncfusion
 description: Learn all about how to enable the clear enable feature in the Rating control the user can remove their rating or not.
 platform: WinUI
 control: SfRating
 documentation: ug
 ---

-# Clear Rating in WinUI
+# Clear rating value in WinUI Rating

 The Rating control provides value support to determine whether a user can remove their rating or not, by using the `IsClearEnabled` property.

-`Note`- It supports Precision full value only.
+`Note`- It supports Precision `full` value only.

 {% tabs %}
 {% highlight XAML %}